opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Specifies paths readonly inside container. e.g. --readonly-paths=/proc/sys This option can be specified multiple times.

-**--read-only**=true|false
+**--rootfs-path**=ROOTFSPATH
+  Path to the root filesystem

+**--rootfs-propagation**=PROPOGATIONMODE
+  Mount propagation for root filesystem.
+  Values are "shared, rshared, private, rprivate, slave, rslave"

+**--rootfs-readonly**=true|false
   Mount the container's root filesystem as read only.

   By default a container will have its root filesystem writable allowing processes to write files anywhere.
-By specifying the `--read-only` flag the container will have its root filesystem mounted as read only prohibiting any writes.
+By specifying the `--rootfs-readonly` flag the container will have its root filesystem mounted as read only prohibiting any writes.

-**--root-propagation**=PROPOGATIONMODE
-  Mount propagation for root filesystem.
-  Values are "shared, rshared, private, rprivate, slave, rslave"

-**--rootfs**=ROOTFSPATH
-  Path to the rootfs

 **--seccomp-allow**=SYSCALL
   Specifies syscalls to be added to the ALLOW list.